flows-network/docs/docs/getting-started/rust/step-by-step-guide.md

 Let’s say that you are a maintainer of an open source project hosted on GitHub.
 The project’s volunteer developers are busy but they are all in a Slack channel.
 Since no one really pays attention to their GitHub notification emails, you would like to make sure that important GitHub issue comments are also sent to the Slack channel.

 flows.network enables you to create this automated workflow with ease.
 But more importantly, it allows you to write software programs to customize this workflow for your own business needs.
-For example, your function could have logic to decide which issue comments need to be sent to Slack.
+For example, your function could have logic to decide which **issue comments need to be sent to Slack**.
 Now, let's get started with a simple flow function in flows.network to understand how it works.

 ## Before you start